 The required Schedule of Employers' Net Pension Liability on page 57 presents multi-year trend information regarding whether the plan fiduciary net position is increasing or decreasing over time relative to the total pension liability.
-The total pension liability as of June 30, 2020, and 2019, is based on actuarial valuations for the same periods, updated using generally accepted actuarial procedures.
+The total pension liability as of June 30, 2021, and 2020, is based on actuarial valuations for the same periods, updated using generally accepted actuarial procedures.

 For each year, the actuary determines the reasonable range of the actuarial valuation interest rate, an expected long-term portfolio rate of return and standard deviation based upon the System's target asset allocation and a thirty-year time horizon.
 These rates were based on an analysis of the System's portfolio along with expected long-term rates of return, standard deviations of return, and correlations between asset classes collected from a number of investment consulting firms in addition to the System's investment consultant, NEPC, L.L.C.
 Using these values and assuming that future portfolio returns are normally distributed, ten thousand trials of returns over the upcoming thirty years was performed.
-The results of these trials were organized into percentiles and a reasonable range equal to the 40^{th} through 60^{th} percentiles was set.
+The results of these trials were organized into percentiles and a reasonable range equal to the 40th through 60th percentiles was set.
+For the fiscal year ended June 30, 2021, the reasonable range was set at 6.19% through 7.33% and the Board of Trustees elected to set the System's assumed rate of return at 6.90% for Fiscal 2021.
 For the fiscal year ended June 30, 2020, the reasonable range was set at 5.99% through 7.06% and the Board of Trustees elected to set the System's assumed rate of return at 7.00% for Fiscal 2020.
-For the fiscal year ended June 30, 2019, the reasonable range was set at 6.20% through 7.15% and the Board of Trustees elected to set the System's assumed rate of return at 7.15% for Fiscal 2019.
-The actuarial valuation interest rates selected by the board, which were within the reasonable range, were 7.00% and 7.15% for fiscal years 2020 and 2019, respectively.
+The actuarial valuation interest rates selected by the board, which were within the reasonable range, were 6.90% and 7.00% for fiscal years 2021 and 2020, respectively.

-The remaining actuarial assumptions utilized for this report for fiscal year 2020 are based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019, and for fiscal year 2019 are based on the results of an actuarial experience study for the period July 1, 2009 - June 30, 2014, unless otherwise specified in this report.
-Additional details are given in the actuary's complete Experience Reports for fiscal years 2010 through 2014 and 2014 through 2019.
-Additional information on the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2020, and 2019, are as follows:
+The remaining actuarial assumptions utilized for this report for fiscal years 2021 and 2020 are based on the results of an actuarial experience study for the period July 1, 2014 - June 30, 2019, unless otherwise specified in this report.
+Additional details are given in the actuary's complete Experience Reports for fiscal years 2014 through 2019.
+Additional information on the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021, and 2020, are as follows: